-- We also take our students to serene spiritual sites such as Neelkanth Mahadev Temple, Kunja Puri Temple in the Himalayas, and Triveni Ghat, where they may sit back and relax while feeling the good energy all around you.
+- We also take our students to serene spiritual sites such as Neelkanth Mahadev Temple, Kunja Puri Temple in the Himalayas, and Triveni Ghat, where they may sit back and relax while feeling the good energy all around them.

 - Traditional styles of yoga are practised at our Yoga Retreat, along with in-depth and real-world information on philosophical concepts, yogic living, asana-pranayama techniques, anatomy, meditation-breathing techniques, mantra chanting, spiritual life, and much more.